 Responsible Drone Use

-Whether or not drones are helpful or harmful to birds remains to be seen, but responsible use can go a long way to minimizing any negative impacts.
+Whether or not drones are helpful or harmful to birds in the long term remains to be seen, but responsible use can go a long way to minimizing any negative impacts.
 The best drones to use near any wildlife, including birds, will be smaller vehicles designed for quiet, unobtrusive flight.
 They should be flown cautiously, not approaching birds either too closely or too quickly.
 Drone designs with shields to cover the blades will also be safer in case of accidental collisions or aggressive bird attacks.
-Recreational drone users should always keep their vehicles away from wildlife, and should obey all local restrictions or guidelines for safe drone use.
+Recreational drone users should always keep their vehicles away from wildlife and should obey all local restrictions or guidelines for safe drone use.

-As more and more technology intersects with wildlife, there is potential for both great harm and great help.
+As more and more technology intersects with wildlife, there is potential for both great harm and a great help.
 By understanding both the negative and positive impacts drones may have on birds, birders can make the best possible use of this innovative technology.